eliotstock/host/README.md

 Follow instructions [here](https://github.com/nodesource/distributions/blob/master/README.md#debinstall) to get Node.js.
 Don't use the snap for this.

-Then get `nvm` (Node.js version manager) from [here](https://heynode.com/tutorial/install-nodejs-locally-nvm/).
+Then get `nvm` (Node.js version manager) from [here](https://github.com/nvm-sh/nvm#installing-and-updating).

 Follow your nose at [rustup.rs](https://rustup.rs/) to get the latest stable Rust, including cargo.

 Follow your nose at [docker.com](https://docs.docker.com/desktop/linux/install/ubuntu/) to get Docker set up.

-Downgrade to Python 3.9 (from 3.10) to support AWS SAM, assuming you can live without Pythong 3.10 altogether.
+Get Python 3.9 for AWS SAM but do NOT downgrade the system Python to it or you'll break it.
+Get `virtualenv` working instead.

 * `sudo add-apt-repository ppa:deadsnakes/ppa`
 * `sudo apt-get update`
 * `sudo apt-get install python3.9`
-* `sudo rm /usr/bin/python3`
-* `sudo ln -s /usr/bin/python3.9 /usr/bin/python3`
 * Follow instructions at https://pip.pypa.io/en/stable/installation/ to install pip again.

 ### ssh keys